cartok/frameworks/workspaces/packages/styles/README.md

-Maybe share all CSS through a package here.
+- Will share all CSS through packages.
-Could simply import it from outside, otherwise.
+- Might gonna create several style packages, at least one for native CSS and one for vanilla-extract-css.
+Maybe additionally a setup of a atomic class framework.